 This fall we took the kids out of school for a few days and drove to Southern Utah, home of The Mighty 5 (five incredible national parks all within a certain radius in Southern Utah: Zion, Bryce Canyon, Canyonlands, Capitol Reef, and Arches National Parks.
 It’s a trip that’s been on my outdoors-loving bucket list for quite some time.

 We devoted five days, saw two of The Mighty 5 (Zion and Bryce) and came away with a certain awe that only comes with standing in the shadows of these giants.
 It is an incredible trip, and a family-friendly one if you know a few vital insider tips beforehand.

 Zion National Park is such a great destination for families and when you go, just make sure you’re adequately prepared.
-Here are the things I wish I knew before we went.
+You’ll need some outdoor gear like a reusable bottle for water, backpack, etc. Here are the things I wish I knew before we went.

 How To Do Zion National Park and Be Adequately Prepared

 First and foremost, the parking situation at Zion National Park is frustrating at best.
 One vital thing you need to know before going into the park is that you do not drive through Zion National Park.
 As opposed to Yellowstone or Bryce Canyon, you have to take a shuttle.